Have you noticed that these days everyone knows a photographer? Think about it.

 This mentality is too dangerous to allow when it comes to some of those milestone moments in your life like a wedding, a senior portrait, a family get together, etc.

 Think about the cost involved in a wedding?

 The dress, the tuxes, the venue, the food, the flowers and then we get cheap on photography because the value has been diminished by the overabundance of photographers and the public mindset of anybody that’s good with a camera can take pictures.

 I am always stunned when someone asks me how much my camera is.
 When I tell them I have 4 and this one was $8000 they say,

 “Wow, I wish had that camera and I could take good pictures too!”

 Stunned and insulted I think, really, so years of study in photography school, working with studio lighting, working under a Master Photographer for several years has nothing to do with it.

-Well our professional organization Professional Photographers of America (PPA) has released a new campaign called, See the Difference.
+Well our professional organization Professional Photographers of America (PPA) has released a new campaign called, “See the Difference”.
 It is a great side by side comparison that consumers can see.

 PPA has training and certification classes available for to photographers that want to better their skills and understanding in lighting, posing and providing high quality services to consumers.

 PPA has been very important in the days of film in properly training photographers to capture those moments and now in the digital era their certification testing and degree programs are more important than ever.
 Make sure the photographer you choose is at least certified through the PPA.